Bearer/bearer/docs/quickstart.md

 ## Scan your project

-The easiest way to try out Bearer is with our example project, [OWASP Juice Shop](https://github.com/juice-shop/juice-shop).
-It simulates a realistic Ruby application with common security flaws.
+The easiest way to try out Bearer is with the OWASP [Juice Shop](https://github.com/juice-shop/juice-shop) example project.
 Clone or download it to a convenient location to get started.

 ```bash
 git clone https://github.com/juice-shop/juice-shop.git